Fabio Perini: Futura Converting (2003 - )

-In 2003 Fabio Perini, after having sold the company of the same name to the German Körber, restarted in the sector of industrial machines for tissue with the new engineering company, creates the new engineering company Futura.
-The company develops new patents that allow it to produce innovative machinery, becoming one of the leading companies in the sector under the guidance of Perini.
+In 2003 Fabio Perini, after having sold the company of the same name to the German Körber, restarted in the sector of industrial machines for tissue with a new engineering company, created the new engineering company Futura.
+The company developed patents that allow it to produce innovative machinery, becoming one of the leading companies in the sector under the guidance of Perini.

-Today Futura together with Perini Navi, Picchiotti and Cisa is part of the Faper Group.
+Today, Futura together with Picchiotti and Cisa is part of the Faper Group.